Kischy/SimpleMicro/README.md

 # Getting started
 To use the library simply clone this repository to your Arduino libraries ("Arduino Install Path"\libraries).
-One can have a look at the examples or simply `#include <SimpleMicro.h>`
+One can have a look at the examples or simply `#include <SimpleMicro.h>`.

 ## Timer
 To use a timer use e.g.